 Scottish Engineering’s Quarterly Review is a trends survey of the manufacturing engineering industry produced from information gathered from our member companies.
 It is distributed to all member companies, MSPs, MPs, MEPs, relevent government and university departments and the Press.

-QR DECEMBER 2018 IS AVAILABLE NOW
+QR MARCH 2019 IS AVAILABLE NOW

-NEXT QUARTERLY REVIEW IS MARCH 2019
+NEXT QUARTERLY REVIEW IS JUNE 2019